 Safaris are often adventurous as it shows you the raw life in the wild.
 Encountering these wild animals can be a life-changing experience.

 Primates trekking and safaris are extremely fascinating, as you get to see primates closely and enjoy their unique behaviour and actions.
-With Bushman’s safari and tours, you get to see the variety of primates, which will leave you awe-struck.
+With Bushman’s safari and tours, you get to see a variety of primates, which will leave you awe-struck.

 The distinct features and characteristics of the primates are not only captivating to observe, but they also impart knowledge.
 So, which primates would you be able to see?

 You would often find them in family groups and the silverback protecting their territory and female gorillas.
 It is so interesting to watch their human-like actions.
 For instance, when the infants are creating havoc by troubling their mother.
 Regardless of their large bodies and enormous figures, they are gentle in nature and extremely peaceful.

 You would majorly find them in Virunga National Parks, Bwindi and volcanoes.